 How to Improve Your Chances of Mortgage ApprovalHow to Improve Your Chances of Mortgage Approval

 By far, the best mortgage option for self-employed buyers is the bank statement loan.
 So long as you’ve been self-employed for at least two years, have a steady flow of deposits into your accounts, and about 10%-20% saved for a down payment, then you can qualify.
 Whatever program you choose, all mortgage types have one thing in common.
 The more you can prepare ahead of time, the better chance you stand of being approved.
 Follow these critical steps below to give yourself the best chance possible.

 Save for a Down PaymentSave for a Down Payment

 The more you can save, the better your options will be.
 Set a goal for the figure you intend to save for and make a plan to reach that.
-This will mean making a few sacrifices and working harder; if homeownership is what you want, then you have to be willing to do what is necessary.
+This will mean making a few sacrifices and working harder; if homeownership is what you want, you must be willing to do what is necessary.

 Have an Emergency FundHave an Emergency Fund

 No home purchase that will leave you bone dry of any funds on closing is ever a good idea.
-You should aim to have at least six months of expenses saved as a reserve fund in case the unexpected happened.
-Could be a sudden drop in your income, an unexpected repair in the home, or a medical emergency.
+You should aim to have at least six months of expenses saved as a reserve fund if the unexpected happened.
+It could be a sudden drop in your income, an unexpected repair in the home, or a medical emergency.
 To make sure you don’t fall behind on your mortgage payments, have enough saved for any rough periods.